Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3500 Gold
 - Attunement

-**Soul Siphon**: Once a turn when you damage an enemy, you grants you a soul charge up to a maximum of two.
-The next time you heal or give an ally temporary hit points, you expend all soul charges to heal you both 2d8 hit points for each soul charge.
+**Soul Siphon**: Once a turn when you damage an enemy, you grants you a soul charge up to a maximum of three.
+The next time you heal or give an ally temporary hit points, you expend all soul charges to heal you both 1d8 hit points for each soul charge.

 **Health**: You gain maximum hit points equal to half your hit dice